 - Cervical or lumbar spinal stenosis

 - Scar tissue from previous back surgeries

 While they are not considered causes of radiculopathy, the condition comes with a few risk factors as well.
 These include aging, poor posture or lifting techniques, obesity, occupations that repetitive back motions, and family histories of degenerative bone conditions.

 Most cases of radiculopathy are treatable without surgery.
 Depending on the severity of the condition, we may simply recommend a medication to reduce your pain.
 Physical therapy may also help to restore your range of motion and relieve pressure on the damaged nerves.
 In most cases, physical therapy and prevention strategies are enough to provide long-lasting relief.

 Of course, every case is unique.
 In the most severe instances of radiculopathy, High Mountain Orthopedics may instead suggest surgery.
 If this is the case, the details of your procedure will be discussed with you at length, and the type of surgery will depend on the cause of your condition, overall health, and other factors.

 Seek Treatment Today

 If you or a loved one is currently struggling with radiculopathy, know that help exists.
-Based in Englewood, Paramus, and Wayne, NJ, High Mountain Orthopedics offers both surgical and minimally invasive treatments for back pain and conditions like cervical and lumbar radiculopathy.
+Based in Wayne, NJ, High Mountain Orthopedics offers both surgical and minimally invasive treatments for back pain and conditions like cervical and lumbar radiculopathy.
 Contact us today to learn more about how we can relieve your pain or set up your first telemedicine appointment with one of our specialists.

 Schedule An Appointment Today!